-- RIGHT to Notice of Breach: If there is a breach of your unsecured protected health information (which generally means your health information is not encrypted or otherwise can be read by anyone who looks at it), we must notify you that this has occurred. - RIGHT to a Paper Copy of this Notice: You have a right to a paper copy of this notice.
-You may ask us to give you a copy of this notice at any time.
+- ◆ RIGHT to Notice of Breach: If there is a breach of your unsecured protected health information (which generally means your health information is not encrypted or otherwise can be read by anyone who looks at it), we must notify you that this has occurred. - RIGHT to a Paper Copy of this Notice: You have a right to a paper copy of this notice, which you may request at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.
-You may obtain a copy of this notice at our website, To obtain a paper copy of this notice, contact the Director of Health Information Management at 816-2144.